-The Seminar Program (Chemistry 493, 494) is an opportunity for students to interact with chemists from other schools.
+The seminar program (Chemistry 493 and 494) is an opportunity for students to interact with professionals in the field from other institutions and the chemical industry.
 All senior chemistry majors are required to enroll in Chemistry 493 and 494.
 Junior chemistry majors are strongly encouraged to attend and may enroll in either Chemistry 493 or 494.

 The point scale for retention of the major applies to all required courses and all elected chemistry courses.
 No requirement for the major may be taken satisfactory/unsatisfactory.

 Majors in chemistry are encouraged to elect an honors research project with approval of a faculty sponsor in the department.
 Honors research normally entails eight to 10 credits across the senior year.
 Successful completion of the work of the honors research project, and of the major, will enable the student to graduate with “Honors in Chemistry.”
 Attention is also called to the Senior Scholars Program.